-Bellyeoman Surgery welcomes comments and suggestions from their patients and these can be submitted via the suggestion box at reception or in writing to the practice manager.
+Bellyeoman Surgery welcomes comments and suggestions from their patients and these can be submitted in writing to the practice manager.
 We have noticed a developing trend where a patient will use a Social Media site such as Facebook to comment on the Practice and members of the surgery staff.

 We would ask that if you have a complaint about our service we encourage you to report this to the practice manager using our complaints procedures.
 The practice always investigates and responds to complaints.

 The partners reserve the right to remove a patient from the surgery list and report them to the social networking site if they are found to have made libellous statements or defamatory comments about the surgery or a member of the surgery staff.
 The legal definition of defamation is: